undersfx/sndslib/README.md

 ---

-You can get more information abount SNDS features in the Microsoft's official for [SNDS](https://sendersupport.olc.protection.outlook.com/snds/FAQ.aspx?wa=wsignin1.0) and [SNDS Automated Data Access](https://sendersupport.olc.protection.outlook.com/snds/auto.aspx) pages.
+You can get more information about SNDS features in the Microsoft's official pages for [SNDS](https://sendersupport.olc.protection.outlook.com/snds/FAQ.aspx?wa=wsignin1.0) and [SNDS Automated Data Access](https://sendersupport.olc.protection.outlook.com/snds/auto.aspx).